 What is the Vagus Nerve?

 The vagus nerve is part of the parasympathetic nervous system that controls our “fight or flight” adrenaline response to stress and danger.
 However, some people’s vagus nerve is stronger than others, which allows their bodies to relax more quickly after an adrenaline rush.
-The strength of the nerve response is called the vagal tone, and it could be measured by a person’s heart rate.
+The strength of the nerve response is called the vagal tone, and it can be measured by a person’s heart rate.

 The vagus nerve has both sensory and motor functions, including:

-• providing sensations for the skin behind the ear, the outer part of the ear canal, and some parts of the throat, as well as the lungs, trachea, heart, and most of the digestive tract
+- providing sensations for the skin behind the ear, the outer part of the ear canal, and some parts of the throat, as well as the lungs, trachea, heart, and most of the digestive tract

 The Evidence for Vagal Nerve Stimulation